How to Submit Burgundy/Champagne Samples

 (818) 345-9030 officeburghound@burghound.com

-While Allen spends several months each year tasting and reviewing wines in France, for Champagne and U. S. pinot, (and for burgundy producers Allen is unable to visit due to time constraints), we request samples be sent to Burghound.com for review.
-For producers/importers interested in submitting their pinot, red and/or white burgundy (including Chablis and Beaujolais) and/or Champagne samples for review, the following will provide the necessary information.
-If you have any other questions, please e-mail Chris Meadows at officeburghound@burghound.com.
-At this time, and due entirely to time constraints, we are only able to review red and white Burgundy, Champagne and U.S. pinot noir.
+While Allen spends several months each year tasting and reviewing wines in France, for Champagne and for burgundy producers Allen is unable to visit due to time constraints, we request samples be sent to Burghound.com for review.
+For producers/importers interested in submitting their red and/or white burgundy (including Chablis and Beaujolais) and/or Champagne samples for review, the following will provide the necessary information.
+If you have any questions, please e-mail Chris Meadows at officeburghound@burghound.com.
+At this time, and due entirely to time constraints, we are only able to review red and white Burgundy and Champagne.

 Please note that for shipments from France, samples should be submitted through an importer so proper customs paperwork is included.
 We do not have an import number or a liquor license.

 We understand some critics do not comment upon any wine receiving less than a certain score.
-By contrast, our policy is simple: During domaine or winery visits, if a domaine or winery presents a wine for consideration, and it is to the best of our knowledge representative of the final product and has finished both its primary and secondary fermentations, then it is reviewed – no exceptions.
-We follow the same policy for sample submissions – if a wine is submitted that fits our guidelines above, it will be reviewed.
+By contrast, our policy is simple: During domaine visits, if a wine is presented for consideration, and it is to the best of our knowledge representative of the final product and has finished both its primary and secondary fermentations, then it is reviewed – no exceptions.
+We follow the same policy for sample submissions – a finished wine in bottle that is submitted, will be reviewed.

 For evaluation and commentary, please submit one (or two) bottle(s) of each current release wine to the address above.
 Samples should be for the finished wine as it will be presented to the open market; they should not be barrel samples.
 The only reason to submit two bottles is if there is a problem with the first bottle.
 We do not have time to request a back-up bottle, so Allen will have to review the wine as presented; however, please note that two bottles is not a requirement.
 It is very helpful to have any relevant information you may provide on vintage characteristics and the specific technical particulars of each wine; such particulars might include grape source(s), alcohol levels, production figures and whether some percentage of whole clusters was used as well as whether fining or filtering was employed.
-Please be sure to include the SRP (for pinot noir and Champagne – also for Champagne the dosage and disgorgement dates are extremely useful), producer history and contact information (phone number and website), and importer information (if applicable).
+For Champagne, please be sure to include the SRP and the dosage and disgorgement dates are extremely useful.
+For domaines that have not been reviewed before, producer history and contact information (phone number and website), and importer information (if applicable) is very useful.

 If you have any questions, please don’t hesitate to write.
 We very much appreciate your participation and we thank you in advance.